Looking for the ultimate blog startup checklist? You’re in the right place!

 - Install the Yoast SEO plugin.

 - Set up a Pinterest business account for your blog.
+Then find out how to optimize it with this post.

 - Change your comment settings in WordPress.
 Choose when to get notifications and when to approve comments.